gpoliko/rust-dsa/README.md

-# rust-dsa
+# Rust DSA
-Data Structures and Algorithms in Rust
+## Data Structures and Algorithms in Rust

+Just trying to get better at Rust.